-Children were videotaped during normal program routines at the Center for Child and Family Studies.
-Videotapes of infants were collected for 8 months, while videotapes of toddlers were collected for 3.5 months.3 Videotapers were in the classrooms and playgrounds with the children and could move to follow the children as necessary.
-Children in each classroom were filmed approximately the same number of times, but the order of filming varied randomly each time the videotapers cycled through the list of participating children.
+Children were videotaped during normal program routines at the CCFS.
+Videotapes of infants were collected for 8 months whereas videotapes of toddlers were collected for 3.5 months.3 Videographers were in the classrooms and playgrounds with the children and could move to follow the children as necessary.
+Children in each classroom were filmed approximately the same number of times, but the order of filming varied randomly each time the videographers cycled through the list of participating children.

 Infants.
-Each infant was videotaped for a five-minute period an average of 40 times over the course of 8 months.
-All videotapes were taken when infants were interacting with a caregiver during typical program routines: snack-time, and free-play.
-Snack and free-play were chosen for data collection times because these routines do not elicit specific emotions as would separation or diaper-changing routines.
-Thus, the timing of infant observations was designed to gather a sample of all spontaneous gesturing behavior in this classroom context, rather than specifically feeling, emotion, and time concepts.
-On average, each infant was filmed a total of 200 minutes (2.5 hours), an average of approximately 1% (0.93) of their 360 hours in the classroom over the 8 months of data collection.
+Each infant was videotaped for a 5-min period an average of 40 times over the course of 8 months.
+All videotapes were taken when infants were interacting with a caregiver during typical program routines: snack time and free play.
+Snack time and free play were chosen for data-collection times because these routines do not elicit specific emotions as would separation or diaper-changing routines.
+Thus, the timing of infant observations was designed to gather a sample of all spontaneous gesturing behavior in this classroom context rather than specifically feeling, emotion, and time concepts.
+On average, each infant was filmed a total of 200 min (2.5 hr), an average of approximately 1% (0.93) of their 360 hours in the classroom over the 8 months of data collection.